raygervais/raygervais.dev/content/articles/2020/12/a-year-of-journaling/index.md

 ## What to Journal About

-So, I've opted to use my Journal for few rather specific usecases: todo lists and diagramming.
+So, I've opted to use my Journal for few rather specific use-cases: todo lists and diagramming.
 I originally wanted to follow Ryder Carroll's Bullet Journal system, but found all the various pages such as `weekly spread`, `habit trackers` and `month reviews` to be rather tedious at the time, so I opted for the more common and accessible entries:

 - Month Plans